Job Outlook in the Ft. Lauderdale area:

 M – F 7:30 a.m. – 10:30 a.m. – part time

-All components of this program are offered 100% online
+All components of Accounting Operations are also offered 100% online.

 Students will receive a broad foundation of knowledge and skills expanding the traditional role of the bookkeeper.
 Course content includes double-entry accounting principles, methods of recording business transactions, preparation of financial statements, payroll records and tax forms, account and transaction analysis, inventory methods, the accounts receivable aging process, depreciation, and the application of accounting principles to various entities.